Rent collection post-pandemic

 Tenant referencing and rent guarantee protection

 Offering your tenant a convenient way to pay rent online certainly helps avoid late rent payments, but it’s important to do your due diligence on your prospective tenants too.
-If you would like us to undertake tenant referencing and credit checks to ensure your tenants can afford your property and you won’t end up in a sticky situation, we can carry out these online checks for just £20 per tenant.
-Then, if your tenant passes our checks, we can also organise rent guarantee insurance, so you can get complete peace of mind that you’ll never suffer a loss of income.
+If you would like us to undertake tenant referencing and credit checks to ensure your tenants can afford your property and you won’t end up in a sticky situation, we can carry out these out too.
+Get in touch to find out more about the different levels of service we can provide to landlords.